chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_route53_hosted_zone
 =====================================================
-The ``aws_route53_hosted_zone`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_route53_hosted_zone`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_route53_hosted_zone`` resource to manage `a route53 hosted zone <http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html>`__ for a domain (such as example.com), and then you create resource record sets to tell the Domain Name System how you want traffic to be routed for that domain.

 Syntax
 -----------------------------------------------------